-Yoga can be used as a form of therapy for many different health conditions.
-There are many different types of yoga, so you can find one that suits your needs and interests.
+Some people use yoga as a form of therapy for different health conditions.
+There are many different types of yoga, so you can surely find one that suits your needs and interests.

-And as with everything else in this world, there are many misconceptions about Yoga as well.
-Let’s explore some of the most common Yoga myths:
+There are many myths about yoga.
+Let’s explore some of the most common ones.

 One of the most common misconceptions about yoga is that it is only for women.
 This couldn’t be further from the truth!
 Yoga is a practice that can be enjoyed by people of all genders, sizes, and levels of experience.